 - Outdoor signage

 - Bicycles, scooters, and other transport

 - Horticultural/nursery labels

 Outdoor labels/decals are typically produced from various styles of either vinyl or polyester, and each of these materials offers its own features and benefits.
 Some issues when choosing the right material are whether or not the outdoor label needs to be transparent.
 For example, when placed on a metal bumper, a standard vinyl material would be ideal, but a clear polyester material will work better when placed on a glass background.
 In addition, other considerations are whether a decal needs to be temporary or semi-permanent, and viewable from the inside or outside of a surface.

 Vinyl Outdoor Labels

 Vinyl provides great durability, which is one reason that it is the most popular choice of material for most decals.
-Due to its high tensile strength, it resists scuffs and tearing, and it will work well with a number of different adhesives.
+Due to its high tensile strength, it resists scuffs and tears, and it will work well with a number of different adhesives.
 Its flexibility also gives it good conformity to surfaces.
 Vinyl is available with either a matte or a gloss finish.

 Polyester Outdoor Labels